basecom/pond/docs/how-to/vue-forms.md

 ## Create new form field components

 When a new form field type is created, a new component is created under /ui.
 Follow naming and style conventions from shadcn how-to.

+## Form button

+There are two button files; one button that can be used outside VueForms and one VueForms button.
+It's not possible to use VueForm elements outside VueForm-forms, so we need the second component.
+To avoid styling differences between the two button files, the styling is only adjusted in the existing pond config (ui.button)!